pescestefano96/programming_HSG/README.md

     (v)   Choose a maximum Price-Earnings-Growth ratio for screened stocks

 ### Expected outcome
-The stock screener will return a list of stock tickers that fulfill

-(1) The seven Minervini-Conditions outlined above
+The stock screener will return a list of stock tickers that fulfill the seven Minervini-Conditions outlined above and the user-entered conditions for PE-Ratio and PEG-Ratio, limite3d by the chosen screening percentage of the index.
+The list includes the following columns:

-and

-(2) The user-entered conditions for PE-Ratio and PEG-Ratio

-that includes the following columns:

 Stock	    RS_Rating	    50 Day MA	    150 Day MA	    200 Day MA	    52 Week Low	    52 Week High	    PE-Ratio	    PEG-Ratio